 In April 2022, GASB issued Statement No. 99, Omnibus 2022.
-A portion of this standard provides additional information on interpreting and applying GASB 87 by clarifying the definition of a lease term and further explaining what is included and excluded in the term.
-GASB 99 also provides additional guidance on short-term leases, variable payments, and lease incentives.
+A portion of this standard provides additional information on interpreting and applying GASB 96 by clarifying the definition of the SBITA term and further explaining what is included and excluded in the term.
+GASB 99 also provides additional guidance on short-term SBITAs and the remeasurement of a subscription liability.

-The Station recorded the cumulative effect of adopting GASB 87 and GASB 99, which resulted in recognizing activity associated with lessee agreements.
-The adoption resulted in no impact to beginning net position as of July 1, 2021.
+The Station recorded the cumulative effect of adopting GASB 96 and GASB 99, which resulted in recognizing activity associated with certain SBITAs, including a subscription asset and liability of \$40,584 at July 1, 2022.
+The adoption resulted in no impact to beginning net position as of July 1, 2022.